Airbnb is a modern-day success story that has transformed the travel and hospitality industry.

-Anyone in the world can list their free space for rent or book a night in a stranger’s apartment, treehouse, or castle in minutes.
+With just a few clicks, anyone can rent out their free space or book a night in a stranger's apartment, treehouse, or even a castle.

 That, my friends, is the incredible power of a business roadmap.

-A business roadmap is a long-term strategic document that shows where your company is going and the steps required to get there.
+A business roadmap is a long-term strategic planning document showing your company's goals and the steps required to get there.

 Unlike lengthy business plans, it does not show the individual items and activities required in fine detail.

-Instead, it focuses on the big picture, clearly showing your company’s major objectives and the high-level strategies it will use to achieve these — this helps keep stakeholders and team members aligned and on track to succeed.
+Instead, it focuses on the big picture, clearly showing your company's major, business goals and objectives, and the high-level strategies it will use to achieve these — this helps keep stakeholders and team members aligned and on track to succeed.

 But most importantly, business roadmaps are not set in stone.
 The activities and priorities outlined in a business roadmap are open to debate and can be reshuffled if needed to better reflect the current environment.